-Scientist have been watching global warming, and 'mans effect on climate change for some years now.
-In discussing global climate change and its impact on the world’s glaciers scientists from the University of Zurich Switzerland recently argued that should current temperatures increase overall by between two and five degrees, the European Alps could worryingly see some 80 per cent of glacial cover being lost by the end of the 21st century.
-In addition to this, the World Environmental Day (June 5th, 2007) was attended by many leading climate experts who noted that snow falls levels were 1.3% down on previous decades.
-Scientists there warned that a rise in temperature of only one degree could raise the snowline in the Alps by 150metres which would have a serious impact on Europe’s low lying ski resorts.
+Scientists have been watching global warming, and man's effect on climate change for some years now.
+In discussing global climate change and its impact on the world’s glaciers scientists from the University of Zurich, Switzerland, recently argued that should current temperatures increase overall by between two and five degrees, the European Alps could worryingly see some 80% of glacial cover being lost by the end of the 21st century.

 In further examining glacial shrinkage we understand that in addition to the weather patterns, resort latitude and orientation also play key roles in glacial creation and stability.
 There are some European glaciers that have lost glacial mass at a faster rate than others and these additional contributing factors could be to blame.
 Swiss and Austrian resorts have noted a marked change in their glacier retreat since the early 1980s.
 Studies on this subject indicate that these glaciers have lost almost a fifth of their total area since 1985, this rate is seven times faster than the previous 123 years.